 The RV industry is a powerhouse in the US economy combining RV retail sales, services, and ancillary businesses related to RV travel.
 Let’s take a look at some of the key statistics:

 The majority of the following data comes from the RV Industry Association: RVs Move America Economic Impact Study, completed in 2019.
 With the surge in the RV industry beginning in 2020 and continuing through today, these numbers will likely increase in a subsequent report.
 However, this is the latest and most comprehensive data available today that looks at the economic impact of the RV and camping industry.

 What’s the total contribution of the RV Industry to the US economy?

 The RV industry is big business.
 However, when we consider the overall economic impact of RVing in the US, we need to look beyond RV manufacturers and RV dealerships.
-RVing and camping is a significant element of the travel and leisure markets, constituting RV parks and accommodations, RV parts and accessories, and traditional tourism businesses like restaurants, entertainment, outdoor activities, and service providers.
+RVing and camping are significant elements of the travel and leisure markets, constituting RV parks and accommodations, RV parts and accessories, and traditional tourism businesses like restaurants, entertainment, outdoor activities, and service providers.
 RVing has become much more popular in recent years, with RV ownership at an all-time high.
-In 2021, the RV manufacturers shipped more RVs than at any time in history.
-These numbers are projected to equal or greater in 2022.
+In 2021, RV manufacturers shipped more RVs than at any time in history.
+These numbers are projected to be equal or greater in 2022.
 Below are some key statistics on RVing and the US economy.